VariateHQ/variate-docs/get-started/how-it-works.md

 - Use a webhook to fetch the latest version.
 - Manually download the latest version (recommended if you wish to stay on the free plan).

-Below is what the Schema looks like with single, simple experiment:
+Below is what the Schema looks like with a single, simple experiment, containining one variation:

 ```json
 {